 The Land of Giants

-Spanning roughly a million acres of Montana and stretching across the Canadian border into Alberta and British Columbia, Glacier National Park is one of North America’s most important and visually stunning spaces.
-This gargantuan park serves as a connecting point between north and south, east and west, and man and wild.
+Sprawling throughout roughly 1,500 square feet of Montana and stretching across the Canadian border into Alberta and British Columbia, Glacier National Park is one of North America’s most important and visually stunning spaces.
+This gargantuan park is a testament to the powers of Mother Nature, demonstrating with exceptional elegance the force and magnitude of her abilities.

-Come along as we take a tour of the crown of the continent, hiking the trails that climb from glacial lake to alpine height, riding the only railroad in the United States to stop within the confines of a national park, and winding along one of the world’s most scenic roadways, Going-to-the-Sun Road, up and over the Continental Divide at Logan Pass.
-Learn what happened when homo sapiens finally discovered the wonders of this region after millennia of it remaining entirely untouched by man.
-Find your peace at Glacier!
+Join us as we tour the “crown of the continent,” hiking the trails that climb from low-lying glacial lakes to the alpine tundras above the timber line, riding the only railroad in the United States to stop within a national park, and winding along one of the world’s most scenic pathways, Going-to-the-Sun Road.
+Learn the history of Glacier National Park and how the wonders of this region were discovered after remaining entirely untouched by man for millennia.